lamports-dev/richat/README.md

 - `Shyft` — https://shyft.to/
 - `Triton One` — https://triton.one/

-If your RPC provider not in list, please open Issue / PR!
+If your RPC provider not in the list, please open Issue / PR!